MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-analysisservices-readme.md

 ms.service: analysisservices
 ---

-# Azure Service client library for JavaScript - Version 4.0.0-beta.1
+# Azure Service client library for JavaScript - version 4.0.0-beta.1

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure Service client.